Ghasak/nvim/README.md

 ### Cargo with Rust

-To activate the `crate` plugin, you need to enter first into a buffer with `rustfile` `*.rs`, which can be activated on the `Insert` event.
-This will also trigger `cmp-create` and `nvim-crate`.
-You can later use the `keymapping: gH` on the crate name, which will trigger documentation about the crate history and other considerations.
+To enable the `crate` plugin, you need to enter a buffer with file extension '.rs' associated with 'rustfile' first.
+This can be triggered on the 'Insert' event.
+It also activates 'cmp-create' and 'nvim-crate'.
+Later, you can use the 'keymapping: gH' on the crate name, which will display documentation about the crate history and other considerations.

 ### Auto Save

 By default, the file will automatically save based on the `auto-saved` plugin.
 This feature is triggered as soon as we begin writing.
-To stop this auto-save, we can use the keymapping `leader` + 's', which will prevent further automatic saves.
+To stop this auto-save, we can use the keymapping `leader` + `s`, which will prevent further automatic saves.

 ### For development